MartinMenev/ShopLizt/README.md

       - view your prepared item list (added products so far)
       - option to go to your Item list page

-    -	Insiration (section)
+    -	Inspiration (section)
-        -	view some of the recently added recipes by others and add them to your Collection
+        -	view some recently added recipes by others and add them to your Collection

- - <strong>My Shopping list</strong>
+ - <strong>Item list</strong>

     - My shopping list
       - review your item list